kumlali/windocker/README.md

 windocker helps you:
 * use Docker commands from whithin Windows Command Prompt (instead of MINGW64 shell)
-* use Docker Hub
+* access Docker Hub
-* use your private Docker registry
+* access your private Docker registry

 # Installation
 ## Installation and Preparation of Docker Toolbox